 Pusat Rawatan “PUTUO” / RC Reflexology

 Offering massage, foot reflexology, fire cupping, scraping and ear candling treatments, this little nook located along Jalan Hang Jebat is a good stopover on your jaunt through the Jonker Walk bazaar and also a good way to escape the hot and humid air.
+Also can have salon for hair washing, hair extension care service.

 Situated within the grounds of Hotel Puri Malacca, this Peranakan-inspired spa offers some truly pampering treatments.
 Guests can indulge in a single therapy or Puri’s spa packages which includes the relaxing Floral Milk Bath.
 Featuring perfectly parcelled recipes for relaxation, this spa is the ideal way to indulge your body, mind and soul the Puri way.